margaretmf/margaretmf.github.io/creativewriting.md

-a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother
+a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother a penny for the people's freedom a penny for the couple's harmony a penny for a love for a neighbor

 There's a penny on the ground
 I toss it up and throw it into the green trees and the bushes